-Instruction 2 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 2 L Hours per Week 2 Hours 50 Marks

-Duration of SEE 2 Hours

-SEE 50 Marks

-CIE --Credits Non-Credit
+Non-Credit

 - 1. To the various purposes of Research Papers and help them infer the benefits and limitations of research. - 2.
 To developing the content, formulating a structure and illustrating the format of writing a research paper. - 3.
 In differentiating between qualitative and quantitative research types. - 4.
 To constructing paragraphs and developing thesis statement. - 5.
 To producing original research papers while avoiding plagiarism.